 My most recent project combines my previous research foci on mining and conservation by examining the multitudinous ways that communities and regions reshape their social, economic, and environmental landscapes in the wake of mine closure and the on-going impacts of environmental pollution from abandoned mine lands.
 Throughout the American West, former mining communities and landscapes have been transformed from sites of production into sites of consumption, especially in terms of recreation and outdoor activities, due to their locations in areas of natural scenic beauty.
 At the same time, many of these communities are surrounded by legacy mines, many of which were abandoned well before the modern era of environmental regulation and reclamation.
 Acid mine drainage and the loading of toxic metals into streams constitute a complex set of problems that most of these communities face.
 My research seeks to understand how communities, non-governmental organizations, and governmental institutions coalesce to resolve these complex social-ecological problems.
 At one level, this project seeks to inform my research in Papua New Guinea by examining the ways that communities have rebuilt sustainable livelihoods after mining production and varying levels of post-mining reclamation.
 At another level, the research on post-mining landscapes will contribute to the larger dialogue on socioeconomic shifts and the changing values of the environment in the US as the economy moves from an economic system built on production to one based on consumption and service-based economies.
-To that end, in 2017 I initiated a comparative project examining the processes of environmental reclamation and Superfund designation in various communites in southwestern Colorado and the responses that people have made in negotiating tourism development with pollution mitigation.
+To that end, in 2017 I initiated a comparative project examining the processes of environmental reclamation and Superfund designation in various communites in Colorado’s mineral belt and the responses that people have made in negotiating tourism development with pollution mitigation.

 I owe the greatest debt to the people who have worked with me as research assistants.
 It would have been nearly impossible to gain access to the communities and lands of the various peoples I have worked among without the assistance of the following individuals: